 HOW CROWDED OR ROWDY IS THE STREET PARTY?

 Really crowded!
 But knowing the Japanese, they really behave well so nothing to worry about especially on the rowdy part.
 We really did not stay that long when we were there because it’s pretty cold outside and we need to be up early the next day for our trip to Nikko.

-But for a bit of an overview, the inner parts of Udagawacho is okay but the main entrance to the narrow street is pretty standstill.
+But for a bit of an overview, the inner parts of Udagawacho was okay but the main entrance to the narrow street was pretty standstill.
 You just go with the flow of the people so you can move.
 Good thing there were policemen everywhere ready to assist and guide the people.
 Really love how efficient and ready the Japanese are.